EdgeFirstAI/documentation/docs/models/metrics/segmentation.md

 This section will describe the validation metrics reported in [ModelPack validation sessions](../tutorials/validation.md#modelpack) for segmentation.
 The different types of validation methods available are Ultralytics, EdgeFirst, and YOLOv7.
 These validation methods have been implemented in EdgeFirst Validator to reproduce specific metrics seen in other applications.
 These metrics and their differences will be described in more detail below.

+## Ultralytics Segmentation Metrics

+We define the same metrics for segmentation as object detection for Ultralytics by providing scores for Mean Precision, Mean Recall, F1, and the mean Average Precision (mAP) as described under the [Object Detection Metrics](detection.md#ultralytics-detection-metrics) section.

 ## EdgeFirst Segmentation Metrics

 The segmentation metrics describe the average precision, recall, and accuracy.
 These metrics are represented as a bar chart.
 Shown below is an example.